MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

     Make a note of the name, ID, and publisher.

 -->
-### Upgrade the application database to the Business Central V15.0 platform
+### Task 2: Upgrade the application database to the version 15.0 platform

 1. Make backup of the database.
 2. Uninstall all extensions from the old tenants.